 As an orthodontist who has provided care for many years, I have identified three factors to consider before choosing the orthodontist who is right for you.

+- Make sure your provider is a specialist in orthodontics.
 Though they are skilled and excellent at their trade, a general (or cosmetic) dentist is similar to a family doctor who provides excellent care for your well-being and aids in disease prevention and treatment.
-Dentists are great for checkups, preventive care, fillings, and cosmetic procedures.
-Only about 6 percent of dentists are orthodontists.
+Dentists are great for checkups, preventive care, fillings, and cosmetic procedures, but only about six percent of dentists are orthodontists.

+- Make sure the orthodontist has a good reputation.
 Do your research!
 Check social media sites like Google Plus and Facebook to see what others are saying about the office you’re considering.